Amazigh fibula: Local names

-In the language of the Souss tribes, this piece is called tarazwit or tazarzit.
+In the language of the Cleuh, this piece is called tarazwit or tazarzit.
 The word tazarzit is grammatically feminine, as are all words in this language that begin with a t.
 It seems that this word is derived from the Tamazight word azar, which means "hair", and this brooch was often woven into hair braids.

 In the language of the Rifi tribes, and among most speakers of Amazigh languages, the brooch is called tisighnast, p. tisaaghns, which means "pin" and is derived from the root gh - n - s related to the concept of pinning or securing in all Amazigh languages.

 In the Kabylie region of Algeria, the brooch is referred to as an afzim (tafzimt) or abzim (tabzimt), from the Arabic word ibziim (إبزيم), meaning "buckle."